jdeisenberg/icljs/_sources/symbols.rst

 Symbols
 :::::::::

 Doing arithmetic with concrete numbers is fine, but when you move from algebra to arithmetic, you use variables so that you can manipulate abstract symbols.
-Similarly, in ClojureScript, you will want to be able to describe transformations of data in abstract terms, and variables help you do this.
+Similarly, in ClojureScript, you want to be able to describe transformations of data in abstract terms.
+Before we talk about ClojureScript, let’s look a bit more closely at algebraic variables.

-How to Define a Variable
+In algebra, when you say something like

+    *x* = 5

+that means that you are using the symbol *x* to represent 5.
+Wherever you have a 5, you can substitute *x*; wherever you have an *x*, you can substitute 5.
+Similarly, when you say:

+    *y* = 2*x* + 3

+That means the symbol *y* represents the quantity 2*x* + 3, and you can substitute one for the other.

+Another feature of algebraic symbols is that, once you set them, you can’t change your mind.
+You can’t be halfway through a calculation and all of a sudden claim that:

+    *x* = 6

+because you said that *x* symbolizes 5, and five certainly does not equal six!

+Symbols in ClojureScript
 ========================

+Symbols in ClojureScript work much like algebraic values.
+You use the ``def`` function to **bind** a symbol to a value.
-To define a variable, you use the ``def`` function.
-It takes two arguments: the name of the variable you wish to define, and the value of the variable.
-Once a variable is defined, you can use it in expressions, including definitions of other variables.
+The ``def`` function takes two arguments: the symbol and the value.
+Once a symbol is bound, you can use it in expressions, including definitions of other symbols.

-.. activecode:: variable_def
+.. activecode:: symbol_def
-    :caption: Define Variables Here
+    :caption: Define Symbol Bindings Here
     :language: clojurescript

     (def years 62)
     (def days (* 365 years))
     days

-What’s in a (Variable) Name?
+What’s in a (Symbol) Name?
 ===============================

-Variable names, also called *symbols*, must start with a non-numeric character, followed by letters, digits, or any of \*, +, !, -, _, ', and  ?.
+Symbols must start with a non-numeric character, followed by letters, digits, or any of \*, +, !, -, _, ', and  ?.

-Making variable names meaningful is an important part of programming.
+Making your symbol names meaningful is an important part of programming.
 If, instead of using ``years`` I had used ``y``, the code wouldn’t be as clear; ``y`` could also refer to a graphical *y*-coordinate.

-Sometimes you might have a variable name that is best described by two words, such as an interest rate.
+Sometimes you might have a symbol that is best described by two words, such as an interest rate.
 Just calling it ``rate`` is not good; a financial program could have interest rates, penalty rates, or any number of types of rates.
-You can’t call it ``interest rate`` because you can’t put spaces in a variable name.
-There are three ways that people solve the problem of writing multi-word variable names:
+You can’t call it ``interest rate`` because you can’t put spaces in a symbol name.
+There are three ways that people solve the problem of writing multi-word names:

 * ``interestRate`` This is called *camel case*, where every word after the first begins with a capital letter (named because the capital letters are distantly reminiscent of a camel’s humps)
 * ``interest_rate`` In this method, words are separated by underscores